Hassen-Ahmed/nc-news/README.md

 # To clone this repository:

 git clone: https://github.com/Hassen-Ahmed/News-API.git
-Change into this repos directory:

-Install dependencies
+# Install dependencies

-finally npm install in your terminal
+"npm install" in your terminal